polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 > **Result**: After you completed this exercise, you have provisioned Azure compute resources necessary to support highly available SAP NetWeaver deployments.

-## Exercise 2: Configure operating system of Azure VMs running Windows Server 2019 to support a highly available SAP NetWeaver installation
+## Exercise 2: Configure operating system of Azure VMs running Windows Server 2022 Datacenter: Azure Edition - Gen2 to support a highly available SAP NetWeaver installation

 Duration: 40 minutes

-### Task 1: Join Windows Server 2019 Azure VMs to the Active Directory domain.
+### Task 1: Join Windows Server 2022 Datacenter: Azure Edition - Gen2 Azure VMs to the Active Directory domain.

    > **Note**: Before you start this task, ensure that the template deployment you initiated in the last task of the previous exercise has successfully completed.